Weyl Spreading Sequence Optimizing CDMA

-We assume that the element $\sigma_k$ is a random variable uniformly distributed in $\{0,1,2,\ldots,N-1\}$.
-This assumption is fullfilled when the ratio $K/N$ is close to $1$, that is, the number of users is sufficiently large since SNR is not the reciprocal of the average of the interference noise over the users.
-However, with the spreading sequences $\{\tilde{w}_{k,n}(N,\gamma)\}$, they are equivalent when the number of users $K$ equals $N$ (see Eq. (\ref{eq:first_r2})).
+\mathindent=7mm We assume that the element $\sigma_k$ is a random variable uniformly distributed in $\{0,1,2,\ldots,N-1\}$.
+This assumption is fulfilled when the ratio $K/N$ is close to $1$, that is, the number of users is sufficiently large since SINR is not the reciprocal of the average of the inter-symbol interference over the users.
+However, with the spreading sequences $\{\tilde{w}_{k,n}(N,\gamma)\}$, they are the same when the number of users $K$ equals $N$ (see Eq. (\ref{eq:first_r2})).
 Thus, it is conceivable that the assumption is established when the ratio $K/N$ is close to $1$.

 The correlation function $C_{i,k}(l)$ of the spreading sequences in Eq. (\ref{eq:optimal_seq}) is

 where